rhysbrooks1/CS321-002-s25-team-09/README.md

 ## 1. Introduction
 In this Cybersecurity assignment, we will analyze server log files to better understand patterns in the network traffic.
-We will look and analyze patterns, activities, and operations within a system's server and house the corresponding data using B-Trees.
+We will look and analyze patterns, activities, and operations within a system's server and house the corresponding data using BTrees.
 The amount of data that we have can be very large and any data structure is not likely to fit in memory.
-Hence B-Trees is a good choice for the task at hand.
+Hence BTrees is a good choice for the task at hand.
 We will then store our findings in a SQL database and analyze its results for patterns and specific activities.